Yiewsley: Geography

 To the west of Yiewsley, beyond the River Colne lie the Buckinghamshire villages of Iver, Richings Park and Thorney.
 To the north, over the River Pinn is Cowley Peachey.
 To the northeast of Yiewsley is Hillingdon and the villages of Colham Green and Goulds Green.
-To the east lies Stockley Park and to the south, across the Great Western Railway is West Drayton.
+To the east lies Stockley Park, and to the south, across the Great Western Railway, is West Drayton.

 Geology

-Over tens of thousands of years the course of the River Thames moved south, first flowing to the north of Yiewsley, then over the Yiewsley area until reaching its present course today where it lies 4.8 miles (7.7 km) to the southwest of Yiewsley at its closest point.
-Over thousands of years the Thames deposited layers of fluvial terrace gravels, silts, sands and loams on the Middle Thames area with silts forming brickearth.
+Over tens of thousands of years, the course of the River Thames moved south, first flowing to the north of Yiewsley, then over the Yiewsley area, before reaching its present course, where it lies 4.8 mi to the southwest of Yiewsley at its closest point.
+Over thousands of years, the Ancestral Thames deposited layers of fluvial terrace gravels, silts, sands and loams on the Middle Thames area, with silts forming brickearth.